It’s a perfect day for discussing the health benefits of coriander.

 In addition, coriander seeds were discovered to be one of several Indian spices that can fight germs that cause urinary tract infections in a test tube study.

-Because coriander seeds increase the filtration rate of the kidneys, they effectively treat urinary tract infections and speed up urine production.
+Because coriander seeds make the kidneys filter more quickly, they work well to treat urinary tract infections and make urine more quickly.

 It helps the body remove toxins and bacteria by reducing water retention.

 This helps keep the urinary system clean.